 The city is filled with great places to go on a romantic stroll from the Old Town to the Botanical Gardens or you could wander up Calton Hill to watch the sunset over the city.

-It also has lots of great places for couples such as the Dominion Cinema which has sofas to cuddle up on, and the New Town is packed with fantastic bars and restaurants where you can share some drinks or a meal.
+It also has lots of great places for couples such as the Dominion Cinema which has sofas to cuddle up on, and the New Town is packed with fantastic bars and restaurants where you can share some.

 Beltane is an ancient Celtic festival that marks the start of Summer.
 Although it died out in Scotland over the nineteenth and early twentieth centuries it was resurrected in Edinburgh in the 1980s.
 The Beltane Fire Festival now takes place every year on Edinburgh’s Calton Hill with a cast of hundreds, and thousands in attendance.